DawsonMyers/geo-cli/Readme.md

 ### Running standalone Gateway
 Run the `geo gw` command with desired options to `build`, `start`, `stop`, `restart` or `clean` a standalone Gateway.
 These options can also be accessed in the UI menu under `Gateway`.

+> Note: The `geo-ui` icon will contain a blue dot when the Gateway is running and/or a green dot when MyGeotab is running.

 ![geo ui](res/ui/geo-ui-standalone-gw.png)

 ### Running MyG with Gateway
 Run the `geo myg gw` command to run MyG along with Gateway.
-This will create an empty database with the provided \<databaseName> and insert a device to the vehicle table, update the server.config and storeforward.config with required changes and copy certs.
+This will create an empty database with the provided \<databaseName>, insert a device into the vehicle table, update the server.config and storeforward.config with required changes, and copy certs (may require sudo login).

 Similarly, you can also access the `Run with Gateway` option under `MyGeotab` in the UI menu.

+> You can restart a MyGeotab and Gateway configuration at a later date by clicking on the `MyGeotab > Run with Gateway` menu item and then typing in the same company name and database container name when prompted.

 ![geo ui](res/ui/geo-ui-myg-with-gw.png)